 - Flexibility: Depending on your requirements, your business can configure the platform to route multiple data sources from a variety of destinations.

-- Real-Time Evaluation: Stitch offers real-time evaluation of user experience, providing businesses with insight they can use to their benefit.
+- Real-Time Evaluation: Stitch offers real time data pipelines evaluation of user experience, providing businesses with insight they can use to their benefit.

 Pros of Stitch:

 - Automate data ingestion